asean-rssa/tf_azure_deployment/adb-trino-delta-connector/README.md

 1. Use packer to create azure image that have pre-installed Trino (previously prestosql) and configured to connect to Delta tables on ADLS Gen2, delta tables are created from Azure Databricks.
 2. Use terraform to create vm as Trino vm instance, for testing and POC purposes, we only use 1 vm for Trino.
 3. Deploy Azure Databricks Workspace and one notebook to create delta table on ADLS for Trino to query.
-4. You need to use External Hive Metastore for your databricks cluster.
+4. You need to use External Hive Metastore for your databricks cluster, and need to find a way to expose hive thrift service, one way to do is using HDI cluster, HDI - Azure Databricks sharing external hive metastore and you will have a thrift uri to be used in Trino server.
+At this stage, you have most of the major components ready and Trino configured, the only extra service required is an exposed hive service to Trino.

 ## Credits